nextensio/docs/content/en/Configurations/hosts/_index.md

   vendor
   partner
 ```
-So whereas a user would have one of the attributes shown in the left column, a app route
+So whereas a user would have one of the attributes shown in the left column, an app route
 that does not care about the value of this attribute can set the match criteria to all the values
 shown in the right column for its roleSelect attribute. roleSelect would be defined as array
 type.
 This will allow matching any user unlike a default value which will not match any user.